soufiane-ezzemany/DevOps-IMT-FIL/README.md

 e.g. for Python `python:3.13-rc-slim`, for Node.js `node:18-slim`

-### Vote service
+### `vote` service

-This is a Python service.
-Before starting `app.py`:
+This is a Python web server using the Flask framework.
+It presents a front-end for the user to submit their votes, then write them into the Redis key-value store.

+For building the Dockerfile, before starting `app.py`:
 - requirements have to be copied and installed in the container
 - all necessary files and directories have to be copied in the container

 Port mapping:
 `5000` is used inside the container (see Python code).
 Each instance of vote will use the external port `500x` where `x` is the instance number

-### Result service
+### `result` service

-This is a Node.js JavaScript service.
-Before running the code:
+This is a Node.js web server.
+The front-end presents the results of the votes.
+The result values are taken from the PostgreSQL database.

+In the Dockerfile, before running the code:
 - copy package files into the container,
 - install `nodemon` with `npm install -g nodemon`
 - install more requirements: